sebikolon/MMM-RVV/README.md

         module: 'MMM-RVV',
         position: 'bottom_left',
         config: {
             updateInterval :	30 * 1000,
             stop_from_ID:       4014080,
-			stop_to: 			["Klinikum", "Roter-Brach-Weg"],
+            stop_to: 			["Klinikum", "Roter-Brach-Weg"],maximumTripsToShow: 10,
-            maximumTripsToShow: 10,
             titleText : 		"Universität Regensburg"
         }
     } 	    // If this isn't your last module, add a comma after the bracket

     ...